-Thereafter, James Cavello curated the NYC25 exhibition to present an experience for the viewer.
-The artwork varied in mediums, such as "Holon," a towering column made from hundreds of rolled 'used' cardboard by Ian Trask, placed next to "Illumination/Stream," a reflective installation of mylar and light by Kazue Taguchi.
+James Cavello curated the NYC25 exhibition in the gallery to present an experience for the viewer.
+The artwork varied in media, such as "Holon," a towering column made from hundreds of rolled, recycled cardboard by Ian Trask, placed next to "Illumination/Stream," a reflective installation of mylar and light by Kazue Taguchi.
 Artist Carter Hodgkin ("Irises on a Rock") composed original abstract video compilations with mesmerizing content.
 C.O.A., a group of artistic architects created a surreal art-computerized digital print with a scene of anthropomorphic large-scale plants living in the Gowanus Canal as natural bio-filters ("Bioplurb").

 Vin Cipolla, President, The Municipal Art Society of New York